Dowling crash needs further explanation

 Rabik added, “You don’t always get that in county elections.”

-Now we are in the midst of an election season in which several row offices are up for grabs.
-At least two Fayette County candidates – Republicans Melissa Tzan running for treasurer and Jon Marietta contending for recorder of deeds – have positioned themselves as the “conservative” candidates in their races.
+In the recent election in which several row offices were up for grabs, at least two Fayette County candidates positioned themselves as the “conservative” candidates in their races.

-This may be good politics in Fayette County, but it’s irrelevant to the jobs they are seeking.
-What in the world do abortion and gun rights have to do with the recorder of deeds’ office, as Marietta seems to contend?
+This may be good politics in Fayette County, but it’s irrelevant to the jobs they were seeking.
+What in the world do abortion and gun rights have to do with the recorder of deeds’ office?

 The answer is nothing.